A chance to travel by steam across The Forth Bridge, one of the engineering masterpieces of Britain.

 After crossing the Forth Bridge, Flying Scotsman will head in to Fife and then along the coast toward Kirkcaldy, before turning back inland via Dunfermline crossing the Forth Bridge a second time before arriving back into Edinburgh.

-Fares for this tour start from £89 in Premium Standard, £189 in Premier Dining and £239 in Pullman Style Dining.
+Fares for this tour start from £89 in Premium Standard, £139 in First Class and £239 in Pullman Style Dining.

-Passengers travelling in Pullman Style Dining or Premier Dining will be served a two course evening meal.
+Pullman Style Dining passengers will be served a Champagne Brunch.

 60103 Flying Scotsman has been described as the most famous steam locomotive in the world.

 Built in 1923 for the London and North Eastern Railway (LNER) at Doncaster Works to a design of H.N.
 Gresley, it was employed on long-distance express trains on the LNER and its successors, British Railways Eastern and North-Eastern Regions, notably on the London to Edinburgh Flying Scotsman train service after which it was named.

 The locomotive set two world records for steam traction, becoming the first steam locomotive to be officially authenticated at reaching 100 miles per hour on 30 November 1934, and then setting a record for the longest non-stop run by a steam locomotive when it ran 422 miles on 8 August 1989 while in Australia.

 Retired from regular service in 1963 after covering 2,076,000 miles, Flying Scotsman gained considerable fame in preservation under the ownership of Alan Pegler, William McAlpine, Tony Marchington and finally the National Railway Museum (NRM).
 As well as hauling enthusiast specials in the United Kingdom, the locomotive toured extensively in the United States and Canada (from 1969 to 1973) and Australia (from 1988 to 1989).